adifyr/colorfull/README.md

 - 🌈 **12,000 Colors**: Every possible combination of 30 hues, 20 saturations, and 20 lightness levels.
 - 🔎 **Global Constants**: All colors are available as named Dart constants — no need to calculate or convert.
 - 🎨 **Consistent Naming**: Colors are organized and named for easy lookup and autocompletion.
-- ⚡ **Zero Dependencies**: Pure Dart/Flutter, no external dependencies.
+- ⚡️ **Zero Dependencies**: Pure Dart/Flutter, no external dependencies.
 - 🖼️ **Perfect for Design Systems**: Build beautiful, consistent UIs with fine-grained color control.
+- 🌳 **Highly Tree-Shakeable**: Only the colors you use are included in your final app build, keeping your app size minimal.

 ## Getting Started